-The Channel sequence Order field specifies the sequence of channel use in frequency stitching mode.
+The Channel Sequence Order field specifies the sequence of channel use in frequency stitching mode.

-When the Channel Sequence Order field value is zero the channels used are selected in sequence starting at the channel defined by the Base Channel field value and increasing in frequency using the step size defined by the Carrier Frequency Grid field value.
+When the Channel Sequence Order field value is zero, if the Frequency Stitching Direction field is one, the channels used are selected in sequence starting at the channel defined by the Base Channel field value and increasing in frequency using the step size defined by the Carrier Frequency Grid field value.
+On the other hand, if the Frequency Stitching Direction field is one, the channels used are selected in sequence starting at the channel defined by the Base Channel field value and decreasing in frequency using the step size defined by the Carrier Frequency Grid field value.
+When the Carrier Frequency Grid field is 0 or 1, the Channel Sequence Order field value shall be 0.

 When the Channel Sequence Order field value is one the channels used are selected according to the formula: